joshbegley/nyt-latest/README.md

 `The Ethics Committee told Senator Ruben Gallego it had dismissed allegations he engaged in sexual misconduct and campaign finance violations.`\
 https://www.nytimes.com/2026/06/29/us/politics/ruben-gallego-ethics-committee-misconduct-allegations.html

-**Abuse Survivors Reach $395 Million Deal With S.F.
-Diocese, Lawyers Say**\
+**Sex Abuse Survivors Reach $395 Million Deal With San Francisco Diocese**\
-`Lawyers for the victims said the Archdiocese of San Francisco had agreed to pay the money to settle about 530 claims from people who said they were sexually abused by clergy members.`\
+`The Archdiocese of San Francisco and lawyers for the survivors said the money would settle about 530 claims from people who said they were sexually abused by clergy members.`\
 https://www.nytimes.com/2026/06/29/us/san-francisco-archdiocese-clergy-sex-abuse-settlement.html

 **Colorado Supreme Court Rejects Democratic Redistricting Plans**\